dkhaothong/dkhaothong.github.io/_projects/Marketplace.md

 ---

-# Designing and conducting research for the development of a partner marketplace.
+# Conducting research for the development of a partner marketplace.
 <br>

 * **Project Type:** Contract Project